The working model car engine that I built as a kid, at eight years old, is still available today. They moved the recommended age group up to age 12.

 If you don't want to buy a model kit and would like the opportunity to learn more about this subject this next link will take you to my automotive engine section from this page about model car engines.

-If you would like to learn more about what that you fix cars website is all about this next link will take you to the homepage where you can also find out how to get some one-on-one car repair help.
+If you would like to learn more about the you fix cars website, this next link will take you to the homepage, where you can also find out how to get some one-on-one car repair help.